Beyond BI: other problems you can solve with Metabase

 - Create a dashboard with some questions.

 - Build out more shared questions and dashboards.
-Set up nightly emails.
+Set up alerts.

 - Set up custom destinations to send people to another question or dashboard, or to your CRM or other third-party tool using a parameterized URL.